Point 5353: Strategic significance, and the surrounding area

 India, in turns, controls Point 5070, a strategically important peak along the Marpo La pass.
 It lies on the Pakistani side of the LoC, about 10 km west of Point 5353.
 The rest of the area in this region is glaciated, including what is called the Pariyon Ka Talab (literally meaning, "the pond of fairies").
 Whereas the Indian supplies are moved along a path hugging the Sando nullah, Pakistani supplies are moved through the Palawar-Bunyal road, which runs along the Shingo river.
 Their supplies are first off-loaded in nearby villages such as Gultari and Farnshat, then sent to frontline positions including Point 5353.

 The Indian deployment on the 18,400 feet (5608 metres) mountain feature in the Kaksar sector along the LoC assumes significance in this context, for this feature overlooks the Shingo river valley in Pakistan.
 Sitting at this height, the Indian troops can subject the Palawar-Bunyal road to artillery fire at their convenience.
 Indian troops are also deployed on the adjacent Point 5240, which is another important feature that allows observation of the area.
 Both Points 5070 and 5240 also overlook the Pakistani supply route for Point 5353.

 Point 5353, in turn, dominates the eastern shoulder of the Marpo La pass and the Sando nullah approach to the pass.
 Since it is the tallest peak in the immediate area, it is said to be a "dominating feature".
-For the Pakistani army, the access to this peak has not lead to a significant increase in their capacity to observe the Indian highway.
+For the Pakistani army, the access to this peak has not led to a significant increase in their capacity to observe the Indian highway.
 Several of its posts, on its side of the LoC, such as Point 5108, Twin Bumps and Taimur offer it a comparatively better view of the highway.
 According to a senior Indian army artillery officer who had served in the area, India enjoys the advantage in this region, for it can subject greater stretches of Palawar-Bunyal Road under artillery fire.
 According to him, a number of Indian posts offer the Indian army an "unrivalled visibility" of the road.

 The Indian Army says that the Pakistani occupation of Point 5353 does not pose a great threat to the National Highway or to its supply lines, and that the peak is not comparable in strategic importance to Tololing and Tiger Hill.
 Former Lt.
 Col. Kuldip Singh Ludra states, Point 5353 "dominates, by observation and fire, the complete area on both side of the Line of Control."